erjand/screeps-typescript-starter/README.md

 grunt build
 ```

-To lint, compile, and commit code to specified screeps account:
+To lint, compile, and commit code to the specified screeps account:

 ```text
 grunt up